ecmwf/ecflow/docs/glossary.rst

             edit ECF_FILES /home/ecmwf/emos/def/o/%FILE_DIR:ECFfiles%

-      The search can be reversed, by adding a variable **ECF_FILES_LOOKUP**, with a value of "prune_leaf" ( from ecflow 4.12.0).
+      The search can be reversed, by adding a variable **ECF_FILES_LOOKUP**, with a value of "prune_leaf" ( from ecFlow 4.12.0).
 Then ecFlow will use the following search pattern.

          #. /home/ecmwf/emos/def/o/ECFfiles/o/12/fc/model.ecf
          #. /home/ecmwf/emos/def/o/ECFfiles/o/12/model.ecf